yogeshwaran01/web-series-quotes/README.md

 - Generating Quotes with in-build images
 - Generating Quotes with your own images
-- Generating Quotes with blank colored Backgroud
+- Generating Quotes with blank colored Background
 - Generating Quaotes of your own quote and own image

 ### Generating Quotes with in-build images